 The article does a great job of showcasing some of the underlying differences between business intelligence and decision intelligence.

-A good way to see the dichotomy is via the common “myths” about BI, something we encounter often in our discussions with people in all kinds of industries and roles.
+A good way to see the dichotomy is via the common “myths” about BI, something we often encounter in our discussions with people in all kinds of industries and roles.

 On that topic, we recommend another recent piece, this one contributed by Omri to VentureBeat as part of its DataDecisionMakers series: “5 business intelligence myths standing between you and a data-driven business.”

 (If you like that article, be sure to check out our guide on the same topic: Mythbusting Business Intelligence vs. Decision Intelligence: 12 Myths Holding Back Your Organization.)